MCP Servers

 5. Name your MCP server.

 ✅ Glue AI is now connected to the app via its MCP server.
-You can begin asking natural language questions that interact with the app’s API.
+You will be taken to a details screen where you can configure custom rules for the server (see step 4).

-Note: You cannot edit the MCP server connection once it’s added, you will have to remove it and re-add if you want to make change
+Note: You cannot edit the MCP server configuration once it’s added, simply remove it and re-add if you want to make changes to the URL.

 💬 What Can You Do With Glue + MCP?